marctrommen/docarchive_scan_client/README.md

 ## Download and Configuration of the Scan_Client Application

-Now you can download the remaining files fo the GitHub project into the virtual environment.
+Now you can download the remaining files of the GitHub project into the virtual environment.

 Following files need to be changed with an text editor of your choice